refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

  ...
 ```

-Next, we’ll create a layout component for our app and pass it as a prop to the refine component.
+Next, we’ll create a layout component for our app and pass it as a prop to the Refine component.

 [Refer to documentation for more information about data providers in refine. &#8594](https://refine.dev/docs/core/providers/data-provider/)